The Great Dragon: Kilgharrah (John Hurt)

 - Time-Shifted Actor: Thanks to the Time Skips between seasons, it's been seven years since Mordred was last seen, thus allowing Alexander Vlahos to step in as an older version of the same character.

 - Troubling Unchildlike Behavior: Merlin is shocked when he witnesses Mordred killing several knights with a Sonic Scream - even worse is the kid's reaction - he looks around at the bodies with a small smile and casually runs away.

 - The Voiceless: Played straight in 1x08, where Morgana start to wonder if he's too afraid to speak or he can't.
 In later episodes Mordred is more verbal, but still seems to prefer telepathy over voice.

 - Wild Card: Season 5.
 Stabs Morgana in the back, joins the knights, shows kindness to the prisoners, doesn't use his magic, and doesn't reveal Merlin's identity to either Arthur or Morgana.
-So far, the show's doing a very good job not letting us know if he's heel or face until his Face-Heel Turn in 2x11.
+The show's been doing a very good job not letting us know if he's heel or face until his Face-Heel Turn in 2x11.